rita-morozova/rita-morozova/README.md

 ### Hi there, I am Rita (Margarita) 👋

-I am a full-stack developer with a passion for creating innovative, efficient and aesthetically pleasing software.
+I am a full-stack developer focused on creating innovative, efficient and aesthetically pleasing software.
 Experienced in Ruby on Rails, React and JavaScript frameworks.
 I transitioned to coding to express my creative side and help companies to build intuitive, user-friendly software.

 - 🔭 I’m currently working on an Audible app with a Tinder style interface